top of page

 Isobel Lingenfelter

-Wildlife Connectivity Coordinator
+Director of Wildlife Connectivity

 Isobel works as the Utah Wildlife Federation’s Wildlife Connectivity Coordinator.
 In this role, Isobel convenes and facilitates a wildlife connectivity working group comprised of representatives from organizations and state agencies, and partners with the Board to help build a foundation for the Utah Wildlife Federation to achieve long-term organizational success.
 Isobel graduated from the University of Utah with a Bachelor’s in Urban Ecology in 2016 while working for Utah Diné Bikéyah, a Native American land conservation group.
 She graduated with her Masters in City & Regional Planning from the University of Pennsylvania and has continued to work for wild and cultural landscapes.
 Isobel focuses on how to promote the economic, social, and ecological health of places held dear; believing one cannot thrive without the other.